When I told my husband that I wanted to monetize my christian blog and get started with christian affiliate marketing, he freaked!

 Dating Divas – I adore the Divas!
 They specialize mostly in date nights for the family, think date night printables.
 It is not just for those that are married or have kids.
 They have other products as well such as their Girl’s Night Out Party Pack.
 They also invest time in training their affiliates and provide graphics to make promotion a breeze.

-Other Ways To Earn Money With Your Blog
+Ways To Make Money With Your Christian Blog

 Launch Your Own Product / Service